FranVlahovic/personal-notes/work/notes/odin_project/react/react-jsx.md

 #### 1) Return a single root element

-- If we wish to return multiple elements in a component we can do it by wrapping them in a parent tag:
+- If we wish to return multiple elements in a component we can do it by wrapping them in a parent tag
 - This can be a `div`, or if we don't want the elements to have a container we can use React fragment `'<></>'`

 ##### Incorrect: